 The girls left after about 20 minutes.
 Another Ralston student saw a man with dirty blond hair near Waterdog Lake about 4:00 p.m.
-(None of these witnesses was asked to identify defendant in the courtroom.
-Olson, Durham and Guthrie gave the police a description of the man that was incorporated into a composite drawing used in the investigation of the Turner homicide.
-As discussed below (post, p.
-7), in his confession to FBI agents, defendant described talking with the three girls shortly before he killed Turner.)
+(None of these witnesses was asked to identify the defendant in the courtroom.
+Olson, Durham, and Guthrie gave the police a description of the man that was incorporated into a composite drawing used in the investigation of the Turner homicide.
+In his confession to FBI agents, the defendant described talking with the three girls shortly before he killed Turner.)

 Interesting enough the legend of the haunting revolves around a boy that drowned at the lake, and there have been multiple drownings at the lake.
 However one of the most exciting things about Waterdog lake is the old tunnels that were built over a hundred years ago where Satanic Rituals are believed to have taken place.
 Is it possible that Jon Dunkel used these tunnels once to perform some ritual before or after he committed his murder?